Sign In Register

 Is Grafton a Good Place to Live?

-Based on current data, Grafton receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing, high health insurance coverage.
+Based on current data, Grafton receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include below-average incomes, high obesity rates.
 Grafton offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Grafton is $52,188, 31% below the national average of $75,149.
 Unemployment stands at 4.3%, indicating a healthy job market.
-11.6% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 23 minutes.

 Cost of Living & Housing